 A board member since 1994, Bob is retired from both the U.S. Air Force and the TSA.
 Bob believes it’s a privilege to serve those who need guidance to serve themselves.
 “John F. Kennedy said in his inaugural address, ‘Ask not what your country can do for you, but what you can do for your country.’
 He was talking about citizens making an investment in their country.
 I like to think of my time here as an investment.”
 Bob holds a BS in history and political science, an MBA, and an MAES.

-A health care IT professional for 26 years, Chris currently works for Legacy Health as a network engineer.
+A health care IT professional for 28 years, Chris currently works for Dasher Technologies as a solution engineer.
 Chris has bipolar type I disorder and ADHD, making him a valued peer voice in board discussions and decisions.

 Ken originally studied biology but went back to school for a degree in psychology out of a desire to help others.
 He’s a passionate advocate of the work we do and loves the positive interaction between staff and other board members.
 A parent of three, Ken enjoys spending his free time with friends and family, but also aspires to make positive contributions to the community through his writing.